AbdelrahmanElsaidElsawy/beamng-ros2-integration/README.md

 ## Getting Started

-To use this project, a basic knowledge of the BeamNG.tech simulator and the BeamNGpy is neccessary.
-We recommend to familiarize yourself first with [BeamNGpy][1] to get a basic understanding of the platform before using the BeamNG ROS2 Integration.
+To use this project, a basic knowledge of the BeamNG.tech simulator and the BeamNGpy is necessary.
+We recommend to familiarize yourself first with [BeamNGpy][1] to get a basic understanding of the platform before using the BeamNG ROS 2 Integration.

+For detailed setup and teleoperation examples (ground vehicles and drone), see the online documentation linked at the top of this README.

 ### Steps
 1. After setting up BeamNG.tech and BeamNGpy with a Python environment, the simulation needs to be listening on the BeamNGpy socket.
 To do that, you can follow the "Connect to BeamNGpy" [documentation](https://documentation.beamng.com/beamng_tech/arguments_and_settings/#connect-to-beamngpy).

 The `-tcom-listen-ip` should be `127.0.0.1` in the case of running BeamNG.tech on the same machine and operating system as the ROS2 interface.
 If you are running ROS2 using WSL or want to connect to a remote machine, you need to set the listen IP to the one of the corresponding network interface.

-2. The ROS2 packages from this repository need to be added and built in your colcon workspace.
-See the [ROS2 tutorials](https://docs.ros.org/en/humble/Tutorials.html) for more information on how to set up a colcon workspace.
+2. The ROS 2 packages from this repository need to be added and built in your colcon workspace.
+See the [ROS 2 tutorials](https://docs.ros.org/en/humble/Tutorials.html) for more information on how to set up a colcon workspace.
-   If you use ROS2 on Windows (without WSL), the `rosdep` command does not work, you will have to skip installing dependencies or install them manually.
+   If you use ROS 2 on Windows (without WSL), the `rosdep` command does not work, you will have to skip installing dependencies or install them manually.
 The integration should still work on that configuration.

   ```bash
   source /opt/ros/humble/setup.bash